 Aircraft Structure Education Program Information

 Though not common, there are a few schools within the U.S. offering programs in aircraft structural technology.
 These programs, which typically lead to a diploma or associate's degree, focus on structural theory as well as technical skills and prepare students for aircraft manufacturing and repair careers.
-Programs may be presented in conjunction with a regional air force base.
+Programs may be presented in conjunction with hands-on experiences at a regional air force base.

 The curriculum covers fundamental concepts related to aircraft structure as well as skills and techniques used in manufacturing and repairing aircraft.
 Some programs include a cooperative learning opportunity on a nearby air force base.
 Course topics include: